By Justin Tales / Pool / AFP via Getty Images

 The MHRA approved the drug for people with mild or moderate cases of COVID-19, with at least one risk factor, such as obesity, heart disease, or those 60 years of age or older.

-With 1.1 million cases in the last 28 days, COVID-19 rates in the UK are currently higher – the second highest in the world (after the US), according to Johns Hopkins University.
+COVID-19 rates are currently higher in the UK, with 1.1 million cases in the last 28 days – the second highest in the world (after the US).
+Johns Hopkins University.

-At the end of October, the prevalence of the infection had risen to 1.72%, or 1 in 58 people, according to the report.
-Interim results of a large study Which were released on Thursday.
+At the end of October, the spread of the infection increased to 1.72%, or one in 58 people, according to Interim results of a large study Who were released today.

 Outside the UK, molnoperivir is still being reviewed by the US Food and Drug Administration and the European Medicines Agency, according to Merck.